Regional Integration in Africa

 - To evaluate the cost of trading in Africa

 - To know how African enterprises can take advantage of the African Value Chains

-- To learn about two good examples of Integration: the OHADA (Organization for the Harmonization of Business Law in Africa) and the Tripartite Agreement (COMESA - EAC –SADC).
+- To learn about two good examples of Integration: the OHADA (Organisation for the Harmonisation of Business Law in Africa) and the Tripartite Agreement (COMESA - EAC –SADC).

 Languages of study: (or Afrique Integration